brenocrs/brenocrs.github.io/_posts/2020-08-16-registering-Solaris-SMF.md

   </service>
 </service_bundle>
 ```
-Looking this file, it's hard to debug and understand ho it works , but here i will compiling the most usual configurations that you need to know for configuring your own SMF service.
+Looking this file, it's hard to debug and understand how it works , but here i will compiling the most usual configurations that you need to know for configuring your own SMF service.
 <br>
 Below i will show to ho configure a script called "my-application" in the smf, and which are the keys part to do so.
 <br>